luciangreen/List-Prolog-Package-Manager/README.md

 Please read the following instructions on how to install the project on your computer for installing repositories with dependencies.

+* <a href="https://github.com/luciangreen">A list of my repositories in SWI-Prolog.</a>

 # Prerequisites

-* Install <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine.
+* Please download and install SWI-Prolog for your machine at `https://www.swi-prolog.org/build/`.

+* Check the prerequisites for the specific repository to install.

+# 1. Install manually

+* Manually download the repositories listed under "Install manually" for the repository.

-# Installing and Running List Prolog Package Manager
+# 2. Or Install from List Prolog Package Manager (LPPM)

-* Download the repositories above and save the files in a single folder, the ROOT folder.
+* Download the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>:

 ```
 git clone https://github.com/luciangreen/List-Prolog-Package-Manager.git
 cd List-Prolog-Package-Manager
 swipl
+['lppm'].
+lppm_install("luciangreen","<Name of Repository>")
+halt
 ```

+* where <Name of Repository> is replaced with the name of the repository.

+# Running

+`cd <Name of Repository>` (the name of the repository) `swipl`
+`<Running instructions for the repository>` (see the repository instructions)

+# Optional Web Interface

 * Load `lppm` by entering `['lppm.pl'].` in SWI-Prolog and run with the command e.g. `lppm_start_server(8001).` on the machine that is a local or remote host.
 * In the web browser, go to `http://127.0.0.1:8001/` to upload registry entries.
 Take care to enter double quotes around all strings.
 The registry will not accept badly formatted input.
 To update an entry, re-enter it with the same user and repository.